jasonh4882/dnaBarcodeClassificationFall2021/README.md

 In total, only one submission was made.
 This was primarily due to the time investment that this one submission took.
 Since there was only one to choose from, this submission was used for both the public and private leaderboards.
 A breakdown of the methods to generate this submission can be found the [methodWriteup.md](/methodWriteup.md) file.

 ***NOTE**: For clarification, Kaggle has two leaderboards.
 The public one can be seen at any time while the private one can only be seen after the competition is over.
 The private leaderboard also only allows two submissions to be counted.
 The leaderboards are each based on only around half of the whole dataset.
-This allows for feedback on the approximate preformance of a model without revealing the data that will actually be tested against.
-This discourages manual edits of a submission and other inproper submission methods*
+This allows for feedback on the approximate performance of a model without revealing the data that will actually be tested against.
+This discourages manual edits of a submission and other improper submission methods*

 #### Comparitive Performance ####